cbarrick/apollo/README.md

-# Solar Radiation Prediction
+# Apollo

-This repository contains code and notes for a project to predict solar radiation and energy production in Georgia.
+Utilities and experiments to analyze solar radiation forecasts.

-## Contents
-TODO